 Liver Imbalances with Arthritis

 Most arthritic conditions have an underlying Liver disorder, as the Liver organ system governs over the tendons.
 It is important to keep the Liver nourished so that it can produce abundant "Liver Blood" to keep the tendons and ligaments moist and flexible.
 Also, if the Liver energy becomes stagnant, often referred to as Liver Qi (Chi) Stagnation, the Liver begins to heat up and attack other vulnerable organs leading to other diseases.
 Soothing the Liver with herbs such as bupleurum is a common strategy when treating oseo-arthritis with Chinese medicine.
-Consider Bamboo Bend formula along with our Free and Easy Wanderer formula.
+Consider our Free and Easy Wanderer formula.

 Qi Deficiency and Arthritis